alephnode/alephnode/src/pages/08-benfords-law/index.md

 This is fair; it uncovers the relationships underlying much of the world around us.
 Patterns in datasets related to science, economics, and other areas of study are better identified and predicted as a result of this versatile formula.

-About 75 years after the bell curve was published by Carl Friedrich Gauss, another theorist made a clever observation: the first number in large datasets doesn't follow this pattern.
+About 75 years after the bell curve was published by Carl Friedrich Gauss, another theorist made a clever observation: often, the leading digits of numbers in a set don't follow this pattern.

 <div id="img-container">
 <img id="benford-img" src="./images/benford_example.png">